rendall/icebreakers/QUESTIONS.md

   * How many countries have you visited outside your own?
   * How much money would you need to win to walk away from your current job?
   * How would you change your life today if the average life expectancy was 400 years?
-  * If money and time were no object, what would you be doing right now?
   * If you could be any fictional character, who would you be?
   * If you could choose an age to remain forever, which age would you choose?
   * If you could eliminate one food so no one could eat it ever again, what would you destroy?
-  * If you could go back in time and make little changes to your childhood, what is one thing you’d learn and master over the years so you’d be an expert at it today?
+  * If you could go back in time and make little changes to your childhood, what is one thing you'd learn and master over the years so you'd be an expert at it today?
   * If you could have a superpower, what would it be and why?
-  * If you could live anywhere in the world for a year, where would it be?
   * If you could only eat one item of food for the rest of your life, what would you eat?
   * If you could travel to any other planet (real or fictional), where would you go and why?
   * If you had to change your name, what would your new name be, and why would you choose that name?